murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/The Northern Wilds/Players/Reference Material/Undertaking a Perilous Journey.md

 The different options for Discoveries are:
 - You spot an unknown **Waypoint** in the distance.
 You figure out what it is and you can mark it on your map.
-- You find a useful **Shortcut** to somewhere else
-- You come across a place where you can have a **Long Rest**
+- You come across a place where you can have a **Long Rest**.
-- You come across a **Monument** - a special area, place, landmark - that's bristling with arcane energies that can bolster you
+- You come across (signs of) an Ancient Monument that's bristling with Arcane Powers to buff one of you.
-- You come across a **Monument** - a special area, place, landmark - from a significant time of history, that may hold secrets and clues
-- You find a **small hoard of treasure**
+- You come across a secret or clue relevant to your situation, or an interesting part of history.
-- You find a **major hoard of treasure**
+- You find treasure, or a location where treasure could be found.

 When you make a Discovery, the DM will either tell you what it is, or the DM can ask you to roll on a random table to determine what type of Discovery it is.